YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 If the encryption libraries are not part of the automatic search path on your system, you will need to take action specific to your operating system and directory structure to make them accessible.
 For example, you may need to set one of the environment variables $LD_LIBRARY_PATH or $LIBPATH, for example: export LIBPATH="/lib:/usr/lib:/usr/local/lib" and/or run the ldconfig command.

-You must also implement appropriate key management, including ensuring that users have appropriate values for $gtmcrypt_config.
+You must also implement appropriate key management, including ensuring that users have appropriate values for $ydb_crypt_config.

 The structure of the $ydb_dist/plugin directory on Linux x86 after plugin compilation is as follows: